 About 1,500 years later, when most of the hill's tree covering was removed, a grove was left behind, possibly in a superstitious response to a half-forgotten folk-memory of an ancient burial.

-The grove was incapable of regeneration because of farming activities and it gradually died away over the succeeding 300 years or so.
+The grove was incapable of regeneration for whatever reason and it gradually died away over the succeeding 300 years or so.
 Over this period, all associated folklore, if ever there was any, appears to have been forgotten.
 The last representative of the grove disappeared in the late 19th century.

-In recognition of the fact that the hill was a semi-public place, the turf served as a platform for visitors to stand or sit on and helped to prevent wear and tear to the hilltop.
-Recognising also that the last remnant of the old grove would soon be lost, at about the same time, the landowner placed a beech tree at the apex of the hill.
+In recognition of the fact that the hill was a semi-public place, Mr Wright's turf would henceforth serve as a platform for subsequent visitors to stand or sit on and helped to prevent wear and tear to the hilltop.

 Perhaps a few years after the tree was planted, the upper part of its trunk was broken off, probably as a result of vandalism.
 Nevertheless, the tree survives to the present day, but with the damage still clearly visible during the winter months.

-There can be no real doubt that it was George Wright (b about 1827) of Manor Farm who arranged for the tree to be planted on his land at Grove Hill, directly in line with his house.
+There can be no doubt that it was George Wright of Manor Farm who arranged for the tree to be planted on his land at Grove Hill directly in line with his house and in the centre of the turfed area that he created.
 Indeed, the tree is placed so precisely on the horizon relative to the Manor House that we can be absolutely certain that instructions for its exact placement were indicated from the house at the moment the tree was planted.

 © Julian Ward-Davies BA Hons 2015